Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Why this company, and why now

-Wolftank Group AG is an Innsbruck-based environmental-technology group — soil and groundwater remediation, tank refurbishment, waste recycling, and hydrogen refuelling infrastructure — listed on the direct market plus segment of the Vienna Stock Exchange and Munich's m:access.
+Wolftank Group AG is an Innsbruck-based environmental-technology group — soil and groundwater remediation, tank refurbishment, waste recycling, and hydrogen refuelling infrastructure.
+It is listed on the Vienna Stock Exchange's direct market plus segment and on Munich's m:access.
 Market capitalisation is roughly €22–25m on 5,281,654 shares, with free float around 52%.
 The share price has round-tripped violently inside twelve months: from a 52-week high of €8.25 in August 2025 to €2.00 on 19 May 2026, then up more than 120% after the 18 June Q1 report to the mid-€4s.

-We have worked through the audited 2025 consolidated accounts.
-They were signed off by Crowe LHP on 22 May 2026 with an unqualified opinion, and everything below is disclosed in them.
-Disclosed, however, is not the same as assembled.
+We have worked through the audited 2025 consolidated accounts (Crowe LHP, 22 May 2026, unqualified opinion); every figure below is disclosed in them, but disclosed is not the same as assembled.

 Three findings organise this note: